ABOUT EILEEN

 Eileen Power’s path to becoming an artist was a circuitous one.
 She was born and raised in New York City to immigrant parents.
 Though art was not a part of her education, she always believed she was an artist.
 It simply wasn’t possible to be one full time before having an alternate career.

-In 2016, Eileen moved from New York City to Woodstock, NY and studied printmaking and plein air painting under the guidance of Kate McGloughlin at the Woodstock School of Art.
+After an interesting career in marketing, Eileen was finally able to leave the business environment to pursue art.
+In 2016, Eileen moved from New York City to Woodstock, NY to study at the Woodstock School of Art.